My Revolutionary War Ancestors

 John Henderson - Orange County, VA.
 Patriotic Service.
 He furnished, corn, oats, beef, bacon and teams for hauling supplies.
 The court order books for claims for his service note that the supplies were for General Muhlenberg's Brigade, Col. Call's Legion, General Nelson's Brigade and Major Higgins detail for use in hauling supplies to Culpeper County (DAR#A054722).
 He is my sixth great grandfather on my mother's side.
 His son, my ancestor, rendered civil and patriotic service.

 Samuel Henderson - Caswell County, NC.
 Civil Service/Patriotic Service.
-He served on several juries and was a member of a jury tasked with laying out a new road.
+He served on several juries and was a member of a jury (committee) tasked with laying out a new road to the "muster grounds".
 He purchased land from the State of North Carolina in 1778.
 He purchased land in 1782 from the General Assembly of the State of North Carolina in grant signed by Alexander Martin, governor of South Carolina and Signer of the Declaration of Independence.
 He was paid for service rendered to the North Carolina military for which service his descendants were granted membership to the DAR (A054817).
+He is my fifth great grandfather on my mother's side.
+Samuel's father rendered patriotic service.